Fengyboy/Deep-Learning/README.md

 > make runtest

 To compile the Python and MATLAB wrappers do make pycaffe and make matcaffe respectively.
 Be sure to set your MATLAB and Python paths in Makefile.config first.
+Then compile the Python inferface for Caffe as:
+> sudo make pycaffe

+Then add the path to Caffe Python files in "~/.bashrc" as:
+> export PYTHONPATH=/home/feng/shortbite/caffe/python:$PYTHONPATH